WandThe Magic Wand and Other Operators

 Another possible analogy is that of logical operators.
 If P1 and P2 were propositions (of type Prop), then P1 \* P2 would mean P1 P2 and P1 \−∗ P2 would mean P1 P2.
 The entailment P1 \* (P1 \−∗ P2) ==> P2 then corresponds to the tautology (P1 (P1 P2)) P2.

-Technically, H1 \−∗ H2 holds of a heap h if, for any heap h' disjoint from h and that satisfies H1, the union of h and h' satisfies H2.
+Technically, H1 \−∗ H2 holds of a heap h if, for any heap h' disjoint from h and satisfying H1, the union of h and h' satisfies H2.
 The operator hwand, which implements the notation H1 \−∗ H2, may thus be defined as follows.

 Definition hwand' (H1 H2:hprop) : hprop :=